Demystifying Independent Sponsor Deal Structures

 Common tools include:

 • Rollover equity.
-The seller takes part of the purchase price in equity in the new structure, often 10% to 40% of the total capitalization, depending on the deal.
+The seller takes part of the purchase price in equity in the new structure, often 10% to 40% of the total capitalization in the lower middle market, depending on the deal.
+There are outliers in both directions, especially where a founder is staying in a heavy operating role or, conversely, wants a very clean exit.

 • Seller notes.
 Subordinated debt held by the seller, usually behind senior and mezzanine lenders, with a fixed coupon and negotiated covenants.